chawkichalladia/unit_testing_guide/README.md

 });
 ```

-the change introduced in this test is that the store is a hook, so we need to use
+the difference between this test and the previous test is that in this case the
+store is a react hook, so we need to use the `@testing-library/react-hooks`
-the `@testing-library/react-hooks` testing library to do our tests.
+testing library to do our tests.

 so our setup would look like this in the test file: